OriginQ/VQNET2.0-tutorial-en/source/rst/QTensor.rst

 .. py:method:: QTensor.csr_members()

-    Returns the row_idx, col_idx and non-zero numerical data of the sparse 2-dimensional matrix in Compressed Sparse Row format, and three 1-dimensional QTensors.
-For the specific meaning, see https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_row_(CSR,_CRS_or_Yale_format).
+    Returns the row_idx, col_idx and non-zero numerical data of the sparse 2-dimensional matrix in Compressed Sparse Row format, and three 1-dimensional QTensors .

-    :return:

-        Returns a list in which the first element is row_idx, shape is [number of matrix rows + 1], the second element is col_idx, shape is [number of non-zero elements], the third element is data, shape is [number of non-zero elements].
+    :return: Returns a list in which the first element is row_idx, shape is [number of matrix rows + 1], the second element is col_idx, shape is [number of non-zero elements], the third element is data, shape is [number of non-zero elements].

     Example::